010203le/batch-encode-and-mux/README.md

 # batch-encode-and-mux

-It can create batch.bat for batch encode and muxing
+It can create batch.bat for batch encode and mux the video with source's audio, subs, chapters ...

 # usage
 1. Copy `main.py` and open it to set your own path and encoder command.